-5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements;
+5. Topic 5: an explanation of how order execution differs according to client categorisation, where the firm treats categories of clients differently and where it may affect the order execution arrangements:

-The Global Markets Division of GS only executes orders for professional clients and eligible counterparties.
+The Goldman Sachs FICC and Equities business units of GS only executes orders for professional clients and eligible counterparties.
 Under applicable law and regulation GS is not obliged to provide best execution when it executes orders on behalf of eligible counterparties.